uidaholib/collectionbuilder-cdm-template/pages/about.md

 In 2018, the company merged with "Arkansas-based Deltic Timber in an all-stock transaction, creating a leading domestic timberland owner and top-tier wood products manufacturer."
 As a result, the consolidated company was renamed "PotlatchDeltic Corporation."[^1]

+Though the population of Potlatch has dwindled over the years since the mill's closure, Potlatch remains a bedroom community for the university towns of Moscow, Idaho (University of Idaho) and Pullman, Washington (Washington State University).

 <div class="clearfix"></div>

-{% include feature/modal.md button="Potlatch Now" color="success" title="Potlatch Now" text="Though the population of Potlatch has dwindled over the years since the mill's closure, Potlatch remains a bedroom community for the university towns of Moscow, Idaho (University of Idaho) and Pullman, Washington (Washington State University)." float="left" %}

 [^1]: https://www.potlatchdeltic.com/Page/ViewPage/12
 [^2]: https://www.waymarking.com/waymarks/WMAAJR_Company_Town_Potlatch_Idaho